sagarparikh2013/Amazon-Product-Reviews-Exploratory-Analysis/README.md

 	- What adjectives/adverbs are used in the reviews which are considered most helpful by other users?
 	- What is the average length of reviews which are considered most useful by others?
+	- Product counts in each category
+	- Total number of reviewers in the dataset

 Potential Technology/Tools: